-- I feel close to my family members.
-(L1) - My family members support me in difficult times.
+- My family members support me in difficult times.
 (L2) - My family does not try to understand my problems.
 (L3) - My family is usually not very interested in what I say or do.
 (L4)

-Community connectedness (B,E) is the mean of responses to four statements on community connectedness that are answered on a 5-point Likert scale and collapsed to a 3-point scale as above, of which the responses to the italicized statements will first be reverse-coded:
+Community connectedness (B,E) is the mean of responses to four statements on community connectedness that are answered on a 5-point Likert scale and transformed as above, of which the responses to the italicized statements will first be reverse-coded: